 A relatively large number of people in Theodosia telecommute to their jobs.
 Overall, about 23.81% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small village, Theodosia does not have a public transit system used by locals to get to and from work.
+Theodosia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Theodosia in 2022 was $20,794, which is low income relative to Missouri and the nation.
 This equates to an annual income of $83,176 for a family of four.